Therapies we offer

 9. Deep Relaxation/The Zone definition

-11. Reiki definition
+11. Visceral Manipulation definition

 13. Swedish Massage definition